lucasVirolli/birthday-counter-time/README.md

 ## ℹ Description/Important notes

 It was inspired by a project made by Florin Pop.
-Below there is his original project:
+Here is his original project:
 - https://github.com/florinpop17/10-projects-10-hours/tree/master/countdown-timer

-My intention in this project was to practice and understand better how dates and time works on JavaScript.
+My intention in this project was to practice and understand better how dates and time work on JavaScript.

 I did some modifications on HTML and CSS as you can compare below:
-<h3> ✅ Just to remember, these examples were recorded on 07th, January 2022: </h3>
+<h3> ✅ Just to remind you, these examples were recorded on January 7th 2022: </h3>
 ### Original by Florin Pop:
 - In his project, the countdown timer just counts the time until the next new year.
 <h1>
   <img src="./assets/florin-countdown-timer.gif" />
 </h1>

-- One note here, and I'm not criticizing, because he made 10 projects in 10 hours, so he was in a battle against the time 😆, but on his project is necessary put the date for the next new year in a variable in his code.
-So, it's a problem, because it's only going to just work one year.
-Look this part below:
+- One note here, and I'm not criticizing, because he made 10 projects in 10 hours, so he was in a battle against the time 😆, but on his project it is necessary to put the date for the next new year in a variable in his code.
+So, it's a problem, because it's only going to work just one year.
+Take a look at this part:

 ```javascript
 const newYears = "1 Jan 2023";
 ```

-I changed it on my project, because I don't want to know the counter time for the next year, I want to know about next birthday.
+I changed it on my project, because I didn't want to do the same as Pop did.
+So, I created a timer that shows how long the next birthday of the user will be.

-### Now, it's mine project working:
+### Now, this is my project working:

 <h1>
   <img src="./assets/lucas-countdown-timer.gif" />
 </h1>

-Basically I just used this part below by the Florin's project, and some part of his idea 😅.
-I could see how to calculate the time to use in miliseconds:
+Basically, I just used this part below from Pop's project, and some part of his idea 😅.
+I could see how to calculate time and how to use it in miliseconds:

 ```javascript
     totalMiliSeconds = (dateNextBirthday - todayToCalculate) / 1000;